SunsetQuest/BigFloat/README.md

 Infinitely repeating binary digits do not fit in an integer very well!
 We must cut it off or do some magic trickery - that I will get to later.
 In a nutshell, most decimal numbers cannot be accurately represented.

-Hidden bits to the rescue!
+Guard bits to the rescue!
 Well, kind of.
-The advantage of keeping some extra hidden bits is that we can more accurately represent additional repeating bits.
+The advantage of keeping some extra hidden guard bits is that we can more accurately represent additional repeating bits.
 The bits are considered out-of-precision, but at the same time, more repeated bits can be stored for better accuracy.
 We can store more of those repeated binary digits.
 When we say 5.3 liters of water, we specify two decimal digits (or about seven binary digits, 101.0110).
 But at the same time, 5.3 can be better described with more bits, 101.0110011001100.

 #### Accurate Representation of Repeating Bits - a Possible Future Feature